mindmotivate/GCP/VPC_Labs2/vpc_types.md

+# Network / Cloud
+A network, in its simplest form, is a collection of interconnected devices (such as computers, servers, printers, etc.) that can communicate with each other.
+This communication can happen within a local area (LAN), like in a home or office, or over a larger geographical area (WAN), such as connecting different office branches across a city or country.

+An IP (Internet Protocol) address is a unique identifier assigned to each device connected to a computer network.
+It's like a digital address that helps data find its way to the right destination on the internet or within a local network.

+RFC 1918 defines certain ranges of IP addresses that are reserved for private networks, which means they're not routable over the internet.
+These reserved ranges are:

+***10.0.0.0 - 10.255.255.255***

+***172.16.0.0 - 172.31.255.255***

+***192.168.0.0 - 192.168.255.255***

+A subnet in a VPC is a way to divide your network into smaller, manageable parts.
+It's defined by a CIDR (Classless Inter-Domain Routing) block, which specifies the range of IP addresses available to devices within that subnet.
+This helps in organizing and efficiently using IP addresses within your VPC while also providing segmentation for security and management purposes.

+In Google Cloud Platform (GCP), think of a network as the foundation that connects all your resources together, like how roads connect different parts of a city.
+Without roads, you can't reach your destination.
+Similarly, without a network in GCP, your resources, like virtual machines or databases, can't communicate with each other or with the outside world.

+So, when you create a resource in GCP, like a virtual machine, it needs to be part of a network to function properly.
+This network provides the pathways for data to travel between your resources, ensuring they can talk to each other and to the internet if needed.

+**Default VPC:** When you create a project in GCP, a default VPC is automatically created for you.
+It's a simple setup suitable for getting started quickly.
+It comes with a predefined set of firewall rules that allow outbound connections and deny incoming connections, providing basic security.

+**Auto Mode VPC:** This model provides more flexibility compared to the default VPC.
+It allows for automatic subnet creation, which means you don't have to worry about managing IP addresses manually.
+Google Cloud automatically creates and manages subnets for you, making it easier to scale your infrastructure.

+**Custom Mode VPC:** This is the most flexible option, allowing you to have complete control over your VPC configuration.
+You can define your own IP ranges, subnets, and firewall rules to tailor the network setup according to your specific requirements.
+This model is suitable for complex network architectures and advanced networking scenarios.

 # Default VPC:
 - **Description**: When you create a new project in GCP, a default VPC is automatically provisioned for you.
 It's a ready-to-use VPC with default settings that allow you to quickly deploy resources without additional configuration.
 - **Subnets**: By default, a default VPC includes one subnet in each region where resources can be deployed.
 These subnets are created with predefined IP ranges.